Local Configuration & Setup

 bash

-cd kubernetes/srdp-chart
+cd deploy/kubernetes/srdp-chart

 helm dependency update